11 Expert-Backed Strategies to Become an Exceptional Manager

 To develop patience is learning to understand a person’s situation.

-I have seen many leaders who walk around with a sad face who talk in monotone and fail to raise a single smile in an interaction with another human.
+I have seen many leaders walk around with a sad face, talk in a monotone, and fail to raise a smile in an interaction with another human.
 That is extremely soul-sapping for the team they manage.

 8. Communicate Clearly & Often